When I sing with my hands

 This is part of my evolving photographic practice to capture sign language in all its grace and fluidity, power and expressiveness.

-To accompany this artwork, Sasa has written a poem to convey what it means to her to use her Japanese Sign Language (JSL) to express her innermost feelings.
+To accompany this artwork, Sasa has written a new poem to convey what it means to her to be able to use Japanese Sign Language (JSL) to express her innermost feelings.

 When I sing with my hands,